The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 3. Camp in the State Park

-Also, private campground options are available, including Cooper’s Lake Campground, just across route 422.
+Also, private campground options are available, including Cooper’s Lake Campground, just across Route 422.

 How Much Time Should You Plan to Visit McConnells Mill?

 A full day could definitely be spent exploring the park, though.
-If planning a weekend to explore other nearby areas, various options can be found close by.
+If planning a weekend to explore other nearby areas, various options overnight can be found close by.

 Camping is also available in both nearby Moraine State Park and other private campgrounds.
 Hotel accommodations can be found by driving about 20 minutes in any direction.